 - On Windows: S:\public_html

-Our files are stored on a Unix system and mirrored across home directories on other operating systems.
+Our files are stored on a Linux system and mirrored across home directories on other operating systems.

-On Unix and Linux, this mirroring is accomplished with symlinks.
+On Linux, this mirroring is accomplished with symlinks.
 On Windows, it is accomplished with redirected folders.
 Either way, any MCECS machine you log into will be able to interact with the standard set of common folders.
 Anything you store outside of these folders will only be available to you on the operating system you used to create it.

 General Information for Linux Users

 When you log into a Linux machine, you will appear to be in the directory /u/username.
 This is actually an alias.
 The real location of your home directory is /home/username/OS, where OS is the name of the operating system you are using.

-For example, when you log into a Linux system, you will appear to be in /u/username, but you will actually be in /home/username/ubuntu, /home/username/redhat5, or /home/username/redhat6, depending on which distribution of Linux you are using.
+For example, when you log into the Linux system, you will appear to be in /u/username, but you will actually be in /home/username/ubuntu, /home/username/redhat5, or /home/username/redhat6, depending on which distribution you are using.

 A more technically accurate representation of the new directory structure looks something like this:

 Your common directories (Desktop, Documents, etc.) are actually stored in /home/username/common.
 From there, they are linked to the home directory of each type of Linux operating system and to the S:\ drive on Windows computers.

 You may not make new directories or files inside of /home/username/common, but you have full control over the contents of its existing directories.